plone/volto/docs/source/recipes/color-picker-widget.md

 ```

 The `name` key is mandatory in order to generate proper markup in the resultant HTML in both forms.
-It is also included by the `StyleWrapper` as an injected class name, in case you need it in your CSS selectors.

 You can also use this selector, where an element with class names `block` and `teaser` with a child element whose HTML attribute `style` contains the value of `--background-color`: